 Service Delivery is provided from two locations within the City.
 Fire Station 1 is located at 6907 Dairy Road and Fire Station 2 is located at 38410 6th Avenue.
 Staffing is provided 24 hours a day/365 days of the year with seven personnel assigned to each shift.
 Each responding Engine Company is staffed with at least one State Certified Paramedic/Firefighter and a Fire Officer.
 Engine 1 is a 2007 75 foot 1750 Gallons Per Minute (GPM) Quint (ladder truck) capable of reaching the highest building currently in Zephyrhills.
 Engine 2 is a 1250 GPM pumper.
 Both carry typical firefighting equipment as well as all State required EMS equipment for ambulances but lack the ability to transport patients to medical facilities.
 The Department responds to approximately 3000 calls annually with ninety percent or better of the responses being for medical emergencies.

-Command and oversight of the Department is provided by the Fire Chief and the Senior Administrative Assistant.
+Command and oversight of the Department is provided by the Fire Chief and the Senior Executive Assistant.